 Is your Mitcham business having a refit or do you have an ongoing waste stream that needs clearing regularly?
 Have you just taken over a shop or office that’s full of litter and debris that needs removing?

 Are you a property developer in Mitcham that needs your site kept clear and free of debris, garbage and trash?
-If so, Metro Waste provide a range of skip sizes to choose from, so you can pick the size that’s right for you.
+If so, Metro Waste provides a range of skip sizes to choose from so you can pick the size that’s right for you.

 If any of the above scenarios apply to you, get in touch with Metro Waste to see how we can help you clear away your waste in Mitcham, Surrey CR4.

 Is hiring a skip in Mitcham not an option?

 There are times when a skip just isn’t suitable for the job.
 If you don’t need to load your skip at your own pace but want your waste out of the way as soon as possible, why not review our Mitcham rubbish clearance service.
 You won’t need to load your waste into the skip yourself, instead, our team will load all the waste directly so you don’t have to.
 This service is also perfect if you can’t hire a skip in Mitcham due to being located on a busy road where getting a skip permit simply isn’t an option.
 It’s a great alternative to hiring a skip and could even work our cheaper.

 For your peace of mind, we’re fully insured and are a Licensed Waste Carrier with the Environment Agency.

 Various skip sizes

 Mitcham was a relatively small area focused mainly on farming prior to the Industrial Revolution but afterwards, it quickly grew into a town.
 Its farming history, however, still remains.
 This is evident in the large common, Arthur’s Pond and Alfred Mizen School (now Garden Primary) which was named after a local nurseryman who was well known for his philanthropic approach to the local community.
 New Barnes Avenue was also named after the well-established farm that formerly stood on the site.